sansha521/cifar-10/README.md

 # Training.

 We had used Jupyter notebook in the HPC burst node to train.
 However, we have modularized the code to run in a python file.

+## Final Model:

-The final model we have used is ResNetSE.
-It is available in the directory `models/resnet_se.py`.
+The final model used is ResNetSE, implemented in the file `models/resnet_se.py`.

+Please find the detailed training results, including cell-by-cell outputs, loss and accuracy graphs in the Jupyter notebook `notebooks/Resnet-2.ipynb`.

 > Please note that you have to change the parameters mentioned in the `config.ini` file.